Eric is an amateur birder and photographer who is amazed by the natural world just about every day.

 It is unlikely but possible that they will try to nest in your house.
 However, woodpeckers are notorious for drumming on homes and annoying homeowners.
 They may be looking for food or attempting to excavate a small cavity for roosting.
-Or, they may be making a racket so other woodpeckers know about their presence in the area.
+Or, they may make a racket, so other woodpeckers know about their presence in the area.

 Do Downy Woodpeckers use birdhouses?

 Downy Woodpeckers prefer to nest in tree cavities they have excavated themselves, but they may take advantage of a birdhouse.
-You can increase the chances of attracting them by placing wood chips on the floor of the birdhouse and making sure it has proper ventilation.
-As always, when putting up a birdhouse be sure to place it away from bird feeding areas.
+You can increase the chances of attracting them by placing wood chips on the birdhouse's floor and ensuring it has proper ventilation.
+As always, when putting up a birdhouse, be sure to place it away from bird feeding areas.
 Also, consider mounting the birdhouse on a pole with a baffle to discourage predators.

 What is the difference between the Downy Woodpecker vs. the Hairy Woodpecker?

 The easiest way to tell the difference between the Downy Woodpecker and Hairy Woodpecker is their size.
 Hairy Woodpeckers are several inches larger than Downys.
 Bill size is another.
-Downy Woodpeckers have shorter bills in relation to their body size where a Hairy Woodpecker’s is longer and pointier.
+Downy Woodpeckers have shorter bills in relation to their body size, whereas a Hairy Woodpecker is longer and pointier.